AppsureSolutionOpenSource/Spring-Rest-And-Axis2-Integration-Demo/README.md

 Unit testing was implemented using JUNIT.
 I order to pass tests, the web app must be started.

 ## Exteral testing
-All the methods exposed through SOAP were tested using SoapUI.
-The soap ui project file ca be downloaded from here.
+All the methods exposed through SOAP and REST were tested externally using SoapUI.
+The soap ui project file is SoapUI.xml.